-For more lists relating to specific breeds of monsters, check out our picks for the best dog Pokémon, monkey Pokémon, cat Pokémon, fish Pokémon, and bunny Pokémon.
+For more lists relating to specific breeds of monsters, check out our picks for the best dog Pokémon, monkey Pokémon, cat Pokémon, fish Pokémon, bird Pokémon, and bunny Pokémon.
 Or, if you’d rather check out the best of each generation, see what we chose as the best gen 2 Pokémon, gen 1 Pokémon, gen 3 Pokémon, and gen 8 Pokémon.

-The OG horse Pokémon Ponyta and Rapidash are instantly recognisable to those who grew up playing Pokémon Red and Blue, and they even got a fancy new makeover for gen eight with the perfect pink Galarian Ponyta and Rapidash.
+The OG horse gen 1 Pokémon Ponyta and Rapidash are instantly recognizable to those who grew up playing Pokémon Red and Blue, and they even got a fancy new makeover for gen eight with the perfect pink Galarian Ponyta and Rapidash.
 Despite never really making much of a mark on the meta through almost every season of competitive Pokémon, Rapidash still stands tall as one of the simplistic but creative designs that made the first generation of catching ‘em all so iconic.

 It took a while for another non-legendary horse to arrive, but when it did it came with some serious firepower.
 Mudsdale may as well be a legendary given its power.
 Mudsdale is one of the best earthquake setters across the entire roster of Pokémon, not just fellow hoof-havers, with a 125 attack stat and stab-boost that is sure to knock any electric or fire-types for six.
-You might not expect it when you first encounter a sweet little Mudbray, but this thing is a beast, and picking one up in the wild area of Pokémon Sword and Shield can help kickstart your adventure.
+You might not expect it when you first encounter a sweet little Mudbray, but this gen 7 Pokémon is a beast, and picking one up in the wild area of Pokémon Sword and Shield can help kickstart your adventure.